junyang10734/leetcode-python/README.md

 * 1267 Count Servers that Communicate &bigstar;&bigstar;
 * 1325 Delete Leaves With a Given Value &bigstar;&bigstar;
 * 1339 Maximum Product of Splitted Binary Tree &bigstar;&bigstar;
+* 1443 Minimum Time to Collect All Apples in a Tree &bigstar;&bigstar;
 * 1485 Clone Binary Tree With Random Pointer &bigstar;&bigstar;
 * 1514 Path with Maximum Probability &bigstar;&bigstar;
+* 1519 Number of Nodes in the Sub-Tree With the Same Label &bigstar;&bigstar;
 * 1584 Min Cost to Connect All Points &bigstar;&bigstar;
 * 1631 Path With Minimum Effort &bigstar;&bigstar;
 * 124 Binary Tree Maximum Path Sum &bigstar;&bigstar;&bigstar;